Unblinking Eye

 Josef Nickl, the chief pistol design engineer for Waffenfabrik Mauser, had designed a rotary barrel pistol between 1915 and 1917, originally intended to shoot the 9mm P-08 German military cartridge.
 As a result of the exigencies of WWI, and subsequent restrictions placed on the German arms industry after the war, the pistol was never manufactured commercially.
 After the war, in 1919, the newly formed country of Czechoslovakia purchased an entire rifle factory from Mauser, and Nickl was sent to supervise the transfer and setup.
 He managed to interest the Czech military in his pistol, and in 1921 Czechoslovakia was granted a license to manufacture the Mauser-Nickl design.

 František Myška joined the Česka Zbrojovka (Czech Arms Factory) in Strakonice on 15 January 1922, where, at the age of 23, he specialized in the design of pistols.
-He was given the job of making the vz.22 pistol into a functional military arm with interchangeable parts which, under his design leadership, eventually became the Czech vz.24.
-It is possible that Myška never met Josef Nickl, despite perfecting Nickl’s design; Nickl may have left Czechoslovakia before Myška was hired.
+He was on the team given the job of making the vz.22 pistol into a functional military arm with interchangeable parts which eventually became the Czech vz.24.
+This team was led by the Russian engineer Anatoly Petrovič Zalubovskij.
+It is likely that Myška never met Josef Nickl, despite helping perfect Nickl’s design; Nickl left Czechoslovakia before Myška was hired.

 Myška subsequently simplified the vz.24 by eliminating the rotary barrel and chambering the gun for the 7.65mm Browning cartridge.
 This simplified design, which became known as the CZ-27, was widely used as a police pistol in Czechoslovakia and was subsequently adopted by the German Luftwaffe in WWII.